Convex projective structures on non-hyperbolic three-manifolds: Gluing covering manifolds of reflection --orbifolds

 Of the 29 orientable tetrahedral manifolds with at most $8$ tetrahedra, 20 are two-colorable, and each of those has at most 2 cusps.
 In Table \ref{tab:Census} below, these 20 manifolds are listed along with the hex cusp shapes of the cusps.

-The hex torus structure at the cusps of tetrahedral manifolds can be calculated easily using \verb"SnapPy" \cite{SnapPy}.
+The hex torus structure at the cusps of tetrahedral manifolds can be calculated easily using \verb"SnapPy"~\cite{SnapPy}.
 In Figure~\ref{Cusp}(A), a fundamental triangle for the cusp of $\mathcal O^{2,2,3}_{3,3,3}$ is drawn in yellow, while the cusp pattern of the tessellation of $\HH^3$ by regular ideal tetrahedra is drawn in black.
-The hex torus structure of one boundary component $\partial_1$ of the tetrahedral two-colorable manifold {\tt m207} is shown in Figure~\ref{Cusp}(B): $\Delta_H$ (resp. the hex lattice $\Delta_1$ of $\partial_1$) corresponds to vertices of triangle with black edges (resp. red dots), and two generators of $\Delta$ are shown as pink arrows; we easily read of the hex cusp shape: $A_{\Delta_1} = \big[\begin{smallmatrix} 3 & 1 \\ 1 & 3 \\ \end{smallmatrix}\big]$.
+The hex torus structure of one boundary component $\partial_1$ of the tetrahedral two-colorable manifold {\tt m207} is shown in Figure~\ref{Cusp}(B): $\Delta_H$ (resp. the hex lattice $\Delta_1$ of $\partial_1$) corresponds to vertices of triangle with black edges (resp. red dots), and two generators of $\Delta_{1}$ are shown as pink arrows; we easily read of the hex cusp shape: $A_{\Delta_1} = \left[\begin{smallmatrix} 3 & 1 \\ 1 & 3 \\ \end{smallmatrix}\right]$.

 From Table~\ref{tab:Census}, we may easily read off several new examples of closed three-manifolds that admit properly convex projective structures. \begin{theorem} In each line of Table~\ref{tab:thm} below, there exist gluing maps identifying the boundary components of the given building blocks in pairs so that the resulting closed three-manifold admits a properly convex projective structure.
+The gluing maps may be read off from Table~\ref{tab:Census}.